How Taiwan is prioritizing the fight against cyber criminals

 Next steps for cybersecurity

-Following the seminar, GlobalPlatform and Winbond have been able to further strengthen the relationship and uncover critical information which will all help towards a combined and sustained effort to prevent targeted cyber-attacks on the country’s infrastructure and on the technology the country produces.
+Following the seminar, GlobalPlatform and Winbond have been able to further strengthen the relationship and uncover critical information which will all help towards a combined and sustained effort to prevent targeted cyber-attacks on Taiwan's infrastructure and on the technology it produces.
 Three key takeaways in particular have been summarized below by Ilia Stolov, Center Head of Security Solutions at Winbond, as to the current landscape in terms of localized security standards:

 1) There was a much clearer understanding of the issues that the Taiwan government and both the Taiwan ICs and electronic industries faced on a daily basis in relation to hacking operations.